White wine vinegar isn’t one of the condiments people use all the time. More often than not, it sits in storage for weeks or even months untouched.

 How To Store White Wine Vinegar

-Storing white wine vinegar is quite similar to storing other varieties of vinegar, like its red wine counterpart or apple cider vinegar.
+Storing white wine vinegar is quite similar to storing other varieties of vinegar, like its red wine or apple cider counterparts.
 The bottle should sit in a cool and dark place, away from sources of heat and light.
 The pantry is the best choice, but a cabinet in the kitchen works too.

 Once you open the bottle, make sure always to keep it sealed tightly.
 You don’t need to refrigerate white wine vinegar after opening the bottle.

 How Long Does White Wine Vinegar Last

-Like other kinds of vinegar, the white wine one might slightly degrade in quality over time.
-That means that after storing a half-open bottle for a decade, the flavor of this condiment might not be as good as it was after opening the bottle.
+Like other kinds of vinegar, the white one might slightly degrade in quality over time.
+That means that after storing a half-open bottle for a decade, the flavor might not be as good as it was right after opening the bottle.

 |White wine vinegar (unopened or opened)||Stays fine indefinitely|

-Does White Wine Vinegar Go Bad?
+How To Tell If White Wine Vinegar Is Bad?